 10. Envelope/Wedding Calligraphy

-I will be forever grateful to Etsy for helping me to launch The Postman’s Knock.
-Without my initial success on Etsy, I wouldn’t have been able to create this website!
-Still, I’ve gone the way of many Etsy sellers: I started a business on Etsy, and eventually migrated it to my own website.
+I don’t really sell on Etsy anymore (the store still exists, but it’s a bit of a “zombie”), but I’m grateful that Etsy provided a springboard for me to start a business.
 For all its pros, Etsy has its flaws, especially once your business gets bigger.
-In my particular case, there’s no way for me to offer video courses on Etsy, and Etsy has file size limits that prevent me from selling some of my larger digital products there.
-It’s not a great platform for me anymore, but it used to be, and if you’re thinking of starting your own creative business, it’s a wonderful place to start and experiment!
+In my particular case, there’s no way for me to offer video courses on Etsy, and Etsy has file size limits that prevent me from offering most of my digital products there.
+That said, if you’re thinking of starting your own creative business, it’s a wonderful place to start and experiment!
+To learn more about becoming a creative entrepreneur, you can check out all the posts in the “Entrepreneur” category on the blog.

 I hope that you enjoyed this throwback post!
 If you have any questions, I’m glad to answer.
 Thanks very much for reading TPK, and have a great rest of the week!